Fischmarkt

 Is it wheelchair accessible?

-Fischmarkt is generally accessible, but it is advisable to check specific paths and access points to ensure a smooth visit.
+Fischmarkt is generally accessible, but it’s advisable to check specific access points and pathways, as some areas may have uneven surfaces.

 Can I buy tickets online?